BlueN1nja1/Eleven/README.md

 ---------------------------------------------------------------------------------------------------------------------
 This app respects Dark Theme on Android 10 Queen Cake!
 Update 6.0.0 currently in Beta Testing with Monet and Android 12-13 Support!

-Notice: As of 3-3-2023, this project has been split into 2 branches: lineage-20.0 and lineage-20.0-port.
-The lineage-20.0 branch is for builds that target devices on newer versions of Android, while the lineage-20.0-port branch includes changes that will allow the app to work on older versions and devices with heavy manufacturer skins.
-Thus, newer beta releases (and all future releases) will come from both branches.

 Downloads:
 ---------------------------------------------------------------------------------------------------------------------
 https://github.com/lopez05656/Eleven/releases